sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ## The concise-software-identity Object   {#model-concise-software-identity}

-The CDDL for the main concise-swid-tag map is as follows:
+The CDDL for the main concise-swid-tag map is as follows and MUST be used to create or validate a CoSWID tag:

 ~~~ CDDL
 concise-swid-tag = {